manuelbl/JavaDoesUSB/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="cafe", MODE="0666"
 ```

 This adds the rule to assign permission mode 0666 to all USB devices with vendor ID `0xCAFE`.
-This unregistered vendor ID is used by test device.
+This unregistered vendor ID is used by the test devices.

 ### Windows